The Body in Modern American Literature & Culture - ENG00063H

 Module summary

-This module explores representations of the body, in twentieth century American writing.
-We will focus on gender, race, sexuality and bodies that are ill, disabled or technologically enhanced.
-We will consider a range of shifting historical and cultural contexts, from early twentieth century freak shows to contemporary notions of the ‘cyborg’ and posthuman body.
+This module explores representations of the body in twentieth century American writing.
+We will engage with issues relating to gender, race, sexuality and disability.
+We will consider a range of shifting historical and cultural contexts, from early twentieth century freak shows to contemporary notions of the ‘cyborg’.

-Key ideas will connect these very different texts: the relationship between metaphor and materiality, the crisis of language in the face of pain, and the problems and possibilities of narrating bodily experiences.
-Particular emphasis will be placed on the act of looking at the body, and the intersection between literature and visual culture.
-Our discussions will draw on theoretical writing about literature and the body by Mikhail Bakhtin, Maurice Merleau-Ponty, Judith Butler, Susan Sontag, Elaine Scarry and Donna Haraway.
+Key ideas will connect these very different texts and images: the relationship between metaphor and materiality, the crisis of language in the face of pain, and the problems and possibilities of narrating bodily experiences.
+Particular emphasis will be placed on the act of looking at the body and the intersection between literature and visual culture.
+Our discussions will draw on theoretical writing about literature and the body by Judith Butler, Susan Sontag, Elaine Scarry and Donna Haraway.

 Module will run